-ETIAS for Germany will be implemented in 2021.
-After it is introduced, it will be a requirement for many nationalities who travel to Germany or any other country in the Schengen Area.
-To apply for ETIAS, it will necessary to fill out the online ETIAS application which will only take a matter of minutes.
+ETIAS for Germany will be implemented at the end of 2022.
+After it is introduced, it will be a requirement for a large number of foreign nationals who travel to Germany or any other country in the Schengen Area.
+To apply for ETIAS, it will be necessary to fill out an online ETIAS application which will only take a matter of minutes.

 The ETIAS visa waiver for Europe has been designed to strengthen the security of the Schengen Area.
 ETIAS applicants will be screened using several security databases as part of the application process.
 This will allow the authorities to identify security risks.

 In recent years, a number of Europe’s cities have been targeted by terrorists.
 However, ETIAS will make travel to Germany much safer for both visitors and locals.
 ETIAS authorization will be valid for three years and will allow visa waiver-holders to spend up to 90 days in the Schengen Area (in any 180-day period).

 How can Canadians apply for ETIAS to visit Germany?